Medically reviewed by Drugs.com. Last updated on Jan 21, 2021.

 Signs and symptoms generally appear during the late teen and early adult years, and can vary in severity.
 Signs and symptoms can include:

 Sometimes NF2 can lead to the growth of schwannomas in other nerves, including the cranial, spinal, visual (optic) and peripheral nerves.
 People who have NF2 may also develop other benign tumors.

 Signs and symptoms of these tumors can include:

 - Numbness and weakness in the arms or legs

 - Facial drop

-This rare type of neurofibromatosis usually affects people after the age of 20.
-Schwannomatosis causes tumors to develop on skull (cranial), spinal and peripheral nerves — but not on the nerve that carries sound and balance information from the inner ear to the brain.
-Because tumors don't usually grow on both hearing nerves, schwannomatosis doesn't cause the hearing loss experienced by people with NF2.
+This rare type of neurofibromatosis usually affects people after age 20.
+Symptoms usually appear between ages 25 and 30.
+Schwannomatosis causes tumors to develop on the cranial, spinal and peripheral nerves — but rarely on the nerve that carries sound and balance information from the inner ear to the brain.
+Tumors don't usually grow on both hearing nerves, so people who have schwannomatosis don't experience the same hearing loss as people who have NF2.

 - Loss of muscle